 Personal budgets

-A personal budget is the sum of money the council assesses you requiring to meet your care and support needs.
+A personal budget is the sum of money the council has worked out that you require to meet your care and support needs.
 The personal budget is to pay for your care and support needs each week.

 How will I receive my personal budget?